Mortuary (1982 American film): Critical response

 Variety described the film as superior to the average "stab-and-slab" horror film, while the Arizona Daily Stars Jacqi Tully praised Mortuary as "cool and sleek looking...
 Avedis has written in a romantic element with more psychological dread than physical horror."
 Linda Gross of the Los Angeles Times also gave it a favorable review, describing it as a "sick, scary slasher movie," but conceded that the screenplay "goes overboard on the gore."
 Gross also praised Gary Graver's cinematography as "classy, and at times, very beautiful."
 Henry Edgar of the Daily Press praised the film as well-crafted, writing: "Mortuary is rare among horror films.
 Even though the script leaves a few holes, the dialogue is mostly natural and the director keeps the motion moving at a quick pace."

 George Williams of The Sacramento Bee gave the film an unfavorable review, writing that it "is so embarrassingly bad its creators decided to put it on a shelf as an act of mercy."
 Robert C. Trussell of The Kansas City Star also panned the film for its dialogue and "unconvincing" violence, writing: "There is absolutely nothing to recommend Mortuary, a wretched 1981 film featuring one of the last performances of the late Christopher George."

 Home media

 Hokushin Audio Visual released the film on VHS and Betamax in the United Kingdom in December 1983.
 In the United States, Mortuary received a VHS release through Vestron Video in 1984.

 On May 15, 2012, the film was finally transferred to DVD with a 16×9 (1.78:1) HD master from the original inter-negative by Scorpion Releasing, in conjunction with Camelot Entertainment.
 The special features included play with or without the "Nightmare Theater" experience, on camera interview with composer John Cacavas, and the original trailer.

 On October 7, 2014, Scorpion Releasing released the film on Blu-ray in a limited edition run of only 1,200 copies.
 MVD Visual released a new Blu-ray edition on July 6, 2021.

-Filming Dates & Locations

-Principal photography lasted from October 26 to December 3, 1981, primarily in and around Los Angeles.